brother/gleshys/README.md

       forces the user to never ever fail in the input. or forces the script to do input validation (and that require knowledge about acceptable inputs....which is hard)
+* [ ] Impove information extraction for object storage.
+* [ ] Does object storage call the identifier "key" or "id".
+Minor clean up.

 # License